Peerspace Community Guidelines

 Be responsive.
 You should be available to answer any questions related to a booking and reply promptly.

 Observe COVID-19 Health & Safety Measures.
 Most notably, while using a space, Hosts, Guests, Vendors, and attendees agree to maintain physical distance, wear masks/PPE, create ventilation by opening windows and doors, and wash their hands where possible.
 You should only use a space if you are healthy, have avoided recent contact with positive carriers of COVID-19, and are not exhibiting symptoms of sickness.

 No one may:

-While there is a general expectation of host supervision of space during a booking to maintain safety standards, Hosts must disclose the use of any surveillance cameras in their space and they are not permitted in private areas such as bathrooms or dressing rooms.
+Violate others’ privacy.
+While there is a general expectation of host supervision of space during a booking to maintain safety standards, Hosts must disclose to Guests and Guests must disclose to visitors the use of any surveillance cameras in their space and surveillance cameras are not permitted in private areas such as bathrooms or dressing rooms.
 No one should spy on other people or go into restricted areas without express permission.

 Disturb neighbors or common areas.
 You should not utilize or damage common areas.
 You should obtain special permits where necessary and make parking arrangements as needed so that it does not impede the access of others in surrounding areas.
 You should not create a nuisance for those neighboring the space or others around you.